Man In The Arena

 There are Red Pill moments for all of us when we must choose between the mob and the arena.
 We must choose between reading and imagining or actually stepping through the gate, across the line that divides the heroes from the mob.

 But is there really a choice?
 Like caterpillars, we must climb toward the sun and become something we can’t comprehend at the time.

 Theodore Roosevelt was one of us, and his words reflect this: “..whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming..”

 The hero in any movie or myth faces a rough time, but it’s the choice to accept these challenges that makes them a hero.
 When the mob goes home and gets drunk, those in the arena are still training, and you are doing the same with this system.

-Consider this for a moment, and tomorrow we will discuss an exercise to make it real.
+Consider this for a moment, and later we will discuss an exercise to make it real.
 Your movie is Gladiator.
 And we will discuss how to use it.